Rescue efforts wind down in quake-hit Afghanistan as villages bury dead

 GRAPHIC-Deadly earthquake hits Afghanistan https://www.reuters.com/graphics/AFGHANISTAN-QUAKE/jnpwwbxyqpw/

-(Reporting by Mohammad Yunus Yawar and Syed Hassib; writing by Gibran Peshimam; editing by Miral Fahmy)
+(Reporting by Mohammad Yunus Yawar and Syed Hassib; writing by Gibran Peshimam; editing by Miral Fahmy and Bernadette Baum)

 ((GibranNaiyyar.Peshimam@thomsonreuters.com; +923018217003;))